uz2020/uz2020.github.io/_posts/2021-06-14-english-writing.md

 ## main idea

-main idea无非是xxx is blah blah blah, xxx has blah blah blah.
+main idea无非是... is ..., ... has ... 如：

-## 欲扬先抑
+1. Philately is an interesting hobby.
+2. China has the largest population in the world.

+## Gone with the wind (ch1, p1)

 > Scarlett O'Hara was not beautiful, but men seldom realized it when
 > caught by her charm as the Tarleton twins were.